 Replace Your Battery

-If your car has an old battery, extreme summer heat can spell trouble.
-To avoid expensive repairs, it’s worth having your car’s battery tested, or even replaced–getting a new battery altogether will cost you less than it would to have a dead battery serviced if your car breaks down.
+If your car has an old battery, the extreme summer heat can spell trouble.
+To avoid expensive repairs, it’s worth having your car’s battery tested, or even replaced–getting a new battery altogether will cost you less than it would have a dead battery serviced if your car breaks down.

 Monitor Your Tire Pressure